endlos99/xdt99/doc/MANUAL.md

  * `xas99`, a TMS9900 cross-assembler,
  * `xga99`, a GPL cross-assembler,
  * `xbas99`, a TI BASIC and TI Extended BASIC lister and encoder,
- * `xdm99`, a command-line disk manager for sector-based TI disk images, and
+ * `xdm99`, a disk manager for sector-based TI disk images, and
- * `xvm99`, a command-line volume manager for nanoPEB/CF7A Compact Flash cards.
+ * `xvm99`, a volume manager for nanoPEB/CF7A Compact Flash cards.

-All programs are written in Python and thus run on any platform that Python supports, including Linux, Windows, and Mac OS X.
+All programs are written in Python and thus run on any platform that Python supports, including Linux, Windows, and OS X.

-The [xdt99 homepage][1] is hosted on GitHub.
-You can download the latest [binary release][2] of xdt99 or clone the entire source code [repository][3].
+Additionally, xdt99 provides TI-specific editor support for some freely available cross-platform development environments:

+ * `xdt99-mode`, a major mode for the GNU Emacs text editor, and
+ * `xdt99 IDEA`, a plugin for the IntelliJ IDEA development environment.

+The plugins offer syntax highlighting, navigation, and semantic renaming for assembly and TI Extended BASIC programs in addition to environment-specific functionality.

-The xdt99 tools complement similar projects such as the excellent [TI Image Tool][5] or the [TI 99/Sim emulator][6] by offering slightly different approaches or extending their platform availability.
+The major design goals of xdt99 and differentiators to similarly spirited projects such as the [TI Image Tool][6] or the [Winasm99 assembler][7] are

+ * a comprehensive and consistent developer experience,
+ * a flexible and powerful command-line interface, and
+ * cross-platform availability.

+Future developments will focus on further simplifying typical development tasks such as data conversion and program generation.

+xdt99 is released under the GNU GPLv2.
+All [sources][2] are available on GitHub.
+TI developers may also download the latest [binary release][3] of xdt99.

+The [xdt99 homepage][1] always hosts the latest version of this document.

 Installation
 ------------

-Download the latest [binary release][2] from GitHub (recommended) or clone the [xdt99 repository][3].
-Please note that the big download buttons on top of the xdt99 homepage on GitHub will include the entire repository; this is probably *not* what you want.
+Download the latest [binary release][3] from GitHub (recommended) or clone the [xdt99 repository][2].
+Please note that the big download buttons on top of the xdt99 homepage will include the entire repository; this is probably *not* what you want.

-You will also need a working copy of [Python 2.x][4] installed on your computer.
+You will also need a working copy of [Python 2.x][5] installed on your computer.
 `xdt99` has been developed using Python 2.7, but other versions should work as well.
 Note, however, that compatibility with Python 3 has been postponed to a later release for now.